Gerda Nicolson: Early life

-Gerda Nicolson was born in Hobart, Tasmania, and as a child moved to Geelong in Melbourne where her parents were both involved in reportory theatre.
+Gerda Nicolson was born in Hobart, Tasmania, and as a child moved to Geelong in Melbourne where her parents were both involved in repertory theatre.
 In 1959, she travelled to London with her parents and attended many stage performances.
-She initially studied architecture, but decided instead on a performing career, attaining her dramatic training at the St Martins Theatre, before travelling to London where she worked as a draftsperson.
+She initially studied architecture, but decided instead on a performing career, attaining her dramatic training at the St Martin's Theatre, before travelling to London where she worked as a draftsperson.

 On returning to Australia in 1961, Nicolson joined Melbourne University's Graduate Society and acted in a number of its amateur stage plays.
 A year later, she was spotted by a director who encouraged her to audition for a stage play, A Woman in a Dressing Gown.
 Scoring one of the main roles, she joined the ensemble on its tour of Australia and New Zealand.
 Nicolson later said that the producer awarded her with the role on account of her stunning legs.

 Career

 Television roles

 Nicolson featured in a TV production titled The Proposal and the Bear for ABC TV, although she first reached wider audiences through her regular roles on television serials firstly with Crawford Productions long-running rural series Bellbird as Fiona Davies.
-After leaving that series she had a regular role as Sgt Monica Rourke in the police detective drama Bluey (1976) opposite Lucky Grills and also featured briefly in The Sullivans (1976) and had a small guest role in Cop Shop, she later in 1989 appeared in a small role in Neighbours as Robyn Taylor, who almost has an affair with Harold Bishop.
+After leaving that series she had a regular role as Sgt.
+Monica Rourke in the police detective drama Bluey (1976) opposite Lucky Grills and also featured briefly in The Sullivans (1976) and had a small guest role in Cop Shop, she later in 1989 appeared in a small role in Neighbours as Robyn Taylor, who almost has an affair with Harold Bishop.